Personal finance

 “Don’t give up and always put in 100%.
 Take a negative and turn it into a positive.
 Prove them wrong.” - Mia Enderby

 Their words can be applied to many pursuits, from starting a business to starting a bank.
-Here’s how our CEO and founder Anne Boden concludes the list of thank yous in her book, Banking On It: “To the person who first said to me: it can’t be done.
+Here’s how our founder Anne Boden concludes the list of thank yous in her book, Banking On It: “To the person who first said to me: it can’t be done.
 Thank you.
 I do respond well to a challenge.”
 Anne is the first woman in UK history to start a bank.

 To find out how Starling supports women’s football beyond our sponsorship of the UEFA Women’s EURO 2022 tournament, follow our social channels for updates.